 Please do not violate the margin, line spacing, and font size aspects of the MS Word "knac2000" predefined styles.
 In particular, do not make the text font smaller than 12-point, nor figure caption text smaller than 10-point.
 I will enforce these regulations; if such enforcement upsets the pagination or layout, I may be forced to make corrections less appropriate than those you can make yourselves in advance!

 Please convert all figures and images to black & white, if appropriate, or grayscale.
 We do not print the proceedings in color, so to ensure accurate and readable rendering of your graphics, do the conversions yourselves.
 Don't depend on me; I don't know as well as do you how the figures and images should look.
 In particular, graphs that used different colors for different data series may become, upon printing in grayscale, indecipherable.
 You can mitigate this by varying line types (solid to dotted, etc.) and fill textures as substitutes for color differences.

-When you email your paper to Prof. Balonek, please give it a name like smith_vassar_mac.doc, indicating your name, home institution, and computer platform (on which you wrote the paper).
-Again, papers must be submitted to Prof. Balonek by October 1.
-You can email him at tbalonek -at- colgate -dot- edu.
+When you email your paper to Prof. McLeod, please give it a name like smith_vassar_mac.doc, indicating your name, home institution, and computer platform (on which you wrote the paper).
+Again, papers must be submitted to Prof. McLeod by September 7.
+You can email her at kmcleod -at- wellesley -dot- edu.

 And to avoid common errors:

 - The American spelling of "acknowledgment" has only two e's.
 Similarly, "judgment" has only one e.

 - PowerPoint is a trademark, and is one word with a capital P in the middle as well as the one that begins it.

 - "its" is the possessive and "it's" means, always, "it is."